Mellor Brothers: The brothers

 Benjamin Fox Mellor (1843 – 5 March 1916) was born in Adelaide, and from a young age showed an interest in farming, and applied that knowledge to design and construction of reaping and winnowing machines and other agricultural implements.
 He took a great interest in religion, and was a member of the Bentham Street Baptist Church in the early days, and later of the Flinders Street Church.

 He and his family moved to Victoria to manage an implement factory at Braybrook, and retired to live at Moonee Ponds.
 He married the only daughter of Robert Dawson, of Dublin, South Australia.

 He died at Newlyn, Victoria while visiting a daughter.

 John Fox Mellor (22 February 1845 – 4 May 1913) was born in Adelaide and learned the trade of an ironmoulder, but left the business for farming.
 He secured a property at The Reedbeds, where he lived for 41 years.
-He was vitally interested in education and for 31 years was a member of the Thebarton School Board of Advice (i.e. School Council).
+He was vitally interested in education and for 31 years was a member of the Thebarton School Board of Advice.
 The extensive grounds of the Thebarton School were named "The Mellor Playgrounds" in his honour.

 He was a driving force behind the Society for the Prevention of Cruelty to Animals, a longtime member of the Royal Agricultural and Horticultural Society and the Field Naturalists Society.
 He did much good work for the Home for Incurables at Fullarton.
 He was prominently connected the Adelaide Philharmonic Society and was honorary organist to several churches, including the Flinders Street Baptist Church.
 He was closely associated with the 1893 South Australian tour of the eminent English organist W. H. Jude, and in 1895 was helped found the Jude Benevolent Search Party, a charitable organisation named in his honour.
 For many years he attended various churches in the Henley Beach area: Methodist, Baptist, Congregational, and Church of Christ.
 He was a longtime member of the Y.M.C.A. and the Independent Order of Odd Fellows, and the Voluntary Militia.
 He was a member of the Henley Beach branch of the Liberal Union.